-LEGACY ART
+LEGACY ART BY GAYLE

-Why does Gayle create portraits of kids in B&W?
+Why does Gayle love to create portraits of kids in B&W?
 While color can intensify feelings, it can also compete with expression.
 In family spaces full of pattern and light, black-and-white portraits hold their own with a timeless call that keeps your child’s expression - and the message of self worth - front and center.

 1. Mirror of Worth